 This course emphasizes how and why the study of origins matters, as well as how we can know reliable information about origins despite the fact that there are no eye-witnesses on Earth, nowadays, who can testify about those no-longer-observable past events.
 Apart from God's revelation we cannot know about our origins, because only He was there at creation, plus the Fall has changed our world and our finite ability to use human reason.
 This course analyzes how the study of past events, such as origins, is actually a Scripture-informed forensic science investigation, as opposed to an investigation that relies primarily upon empirical science methods.
-The theological foundation for modern science and technology is also reviewed, as well as various proofs of the evolutionary myth's unreliability.
+The theological foundation for modern science and technology is also reviewed, plus proofs of the evolutionary myth's unreliability.
 (3 semester hours)

-APOL 742 Advanced Investigations in Biblical Creation Research natural resources), the impact of the global Flood (including its effects in rock layers and fossils), dinosaurs, the age of Earth (as well as the age of the cosmos in general), and the laws of nature that we live with every day.
+APOL 742 Advanced Investigations in Biblical Creation Research

+This course reviews research findings, focused on recognizing God's glory and creative handiwork, in this fallen world of living and dying humans and animals (including their historic origins and present ecologies), the interrelationships of mankind and the rest of creation (including mankind's role as steward over Earth's animals, plants, and other natural resources), the impact of the global Flood (including its effects in rock layers and fossils), dinosaurs, the age of Earth (as well as the age of the cosmos in general), and the laws of nature that we live with every day.
 How God's Creatorship is personal to individual humans, including God's providential role in providing each of us with our unique family histories, is also considered.
 (3 semester hours credit)